firebase/genkit/docs/plugins/firebase.md

       [Service account](https://console.firebase.google.com/project/_/settings/serviceaccounts/adminsdk)
       page of the Firebase console.
-  1. Set the environment variable `GOOGLE_APPLICATION_CREDENTIALS` to the file path of the JSON file that contains your service account key.
+  1. Set the environment variable `GOOGLE_APPLICATION_CREDENTIALS` to the file path of the JSON file that contains your service account key, or you can set the environment variable `GCLOUD_SERVICE_ACCOUNT` to the content of the JSON file.

 ### Telemetry